TAH has produced some new content and resources about the Bill of Rights, and we’ve decided to put them together in a single post for easy access.

 Without studying the entirety of King’s speech, students miss on his truly indelible mark on America’s Civil Rights movement and intellectual history.
 Bring Martin Luther King Jr. to life in your classroom this year by living among his very words.

 “[The concept of executive power]…in our system of government, which subscribes to the rule of law, is very hard to come to terms with…”

-This collection of documents on the Executive Branch is part of our extended series of document collections covering major periods, themes, and institutions in American history and government.
+This collection of documents on the American Presidency is part of our extended series of document collections covering major periods, themes, and institutions in American history and government.
 This is the first of our Political Science/Government-focused volumes, especially appropriate for use in Government and Civics courses.

 Consider taking a look at these books by Professor Bailey mentioned in the interview:

 See a list of all titles in TAH.org’s Core Documents series.

 Professor Gordon Lloyd gave the attached address at the Ronald Reagan Presidential Library as part of the commemoration of the 231st anniversary of the signing of the Constitution.
 Professor Lloyd shared his vast knowledge of and keen insights on the American Founding, particularly the Constitutional Convention.
 In addition to using TAH.org’s Constitutional Convention online exhibit, created by Prof. Lloyd, he also used the famous Howard Chandler Christy painting depicting the signing of the Constitution as a focus for his talk.

 Professor Lloyd also referred to the “Issues Debated” page within the Federalist-Antifederalist Debates exhibit, where the primary issues over which the two sides debated are compared and the most essential documents linked, and the origins of the Bill of Rights.

 Questions and answers begin at the 40-minute mark, and the primary program, therefore, ends at that point.
 The Q&A portion did include some very interesting questions, with some making connections between history and contemporary politics.